Kid Icarus: Of Myths and Monsters: Plot

 The game is set in the Greek mythological fantasy world Angel Land that is ruled by the goddess Palutena.
 Palutena has a nightmare, which a soothsayer interprets as a foreshadowing of an invasion by the demon Orcos and his minions.
 The goddess summons Pit—the leader of her army—and commands him to enter a special training that will give him the power to use Angel Land's three sacred treasures.
 To keep these safe from Orcos while Pit is on his mission, Palutena has them protected by three fortress guardians.
 After Pit has finished his training and defeated the guardians, the goddess equips him with the sacred treasures.
 Orcos appears and turns Palutena to stone, but Pit defeats him and saves her, restoring peace to Angel Land.
 In the ending, Pit soars into the sky.
 As in the Greek myth of Icarus, he flies too close to the sun and loses his wings.

 Development

 Kid Icarus: Of Myths and Monsters was designed by Masafumi Sakashita, and developed by Nintendo in co-operation with the external company Tose.
 It was programmed by Hideyo Kawaguchi.
 It was released in North America in November 1991, and in Europe on May 21, 1992.
-As such, it is one of the few first-party Nintendo games that were not published in Japan.
+As such, it is one of the few first-party Nintendo games that were not originally published in Japan.

+The game received its first Japanese release when it was digitally re-released via the Nintendo 3DS Virtual Console in 2012.
+It was later added to the Nintendo Classics service in 2025.